// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Free · $5.99/mo or $54.95/yr Gold · iOS, Android, Web

-Gold fasting timer with the best nutritional context during eating windows.
+Gold fasting timer with deepest micronutrient context during eating windows.

 Pros